-EPA requires all community water systems to prepare and deliver an annual water quality report called a Consumer Confidence Report (CCR) for their customers on a yearly basis.
-Contact your water utility if you’d like to receive a copy of their latest report, or check their website.
-Water systems are required to replace lead service lines if a water system cannot meet the EPA’s Lead Action Level of 15 parts per billion.
-With that being said, even if a city’s water report passes lead testing, there could still be lead in your home’s water taps.
-If your water comes from a household well or other private water supply, check with your health department, or with any nearby water utilities that use ground water, for information on contaminants of concern in your area.
+- If you suspect lead is in your water, first check your water utility’s Consumer Confidence Report (CCR).
+Even if a city’s water report passes lead testing’s action levels, there could still be lead in your home’s water taps so it’s best to test it.
 If you have lead in your water, use only cold water for drinking, cooking and making baby formula.
 Boiling water does not remove lead from water, and can increase its concentration.
 Regularly clean your faucet’s screen (also known as an aerator).
-Although flushing your pipes by running your tap can partly reduce hazards, the best way to eliminate the risks is to install a water filter certified to remove lead.
-Not all water filters remove lead, so make sure they are tested and certified to NSF/ANSI 53 and 58 standards.
+Although flushing your pipes by running your tap can partly reduce hazards, the best way to eliminate the risks is to install a water filter certified to to NSF/ANSI 53 and 58 standards to remove lead.
 Visit NSF.org for a listing, or check out EWG’s water filter buying guide.

-Remember that there is no known safe level of lead exposure.
-Even low levels of childhood lead exposure may cause lifelong health, learning, and behavior problems.
-If you have concerns about your child’s potential exposure to lead, please let your pediatrician know, and request a blood lead test.
+- If you have concerns about your child’s potential exposure to lead, let your pediatrician know, and request a blood lead test.
 Ask your doctor to test your child for lead at age 6 to 14 months, and again at age 22 to 26 months.
 Every child, should be tested twice by the age of two.